gitlabhq/omnibus-gitlab/doc/development/reconfigure_in_detail.md

 Many attributes required for GitLab functionality are secrets that need to persist across reconfigure runs and, in multi-node setups, across different nodes.
-Moreover, if the user did not specify values for these secrets then Omnibus GitLab must create them to function.
+Moreover, if the user did not specify values for these secrets then the Linux package must create them to function.
 For this purpose, each library file specifies a `parse_secrets` method similar to the `parse_variables` method.
 This method generates secrets, unless explicitly disabled, if none have been specified in the `gitlab.rb` file.